stefanhans/distributed-contexting/PITCHME.md

 Note:

+# One distributed system is ubiquitous.
+The internet.
+Here is a quote of a man who influenced it since nearly three decades and is still active.

 What is distributed contexting?
 Distributed contexting is about distributed systems and contexting.
 Surprisingly, Contexting is hard to explain without its context which is actually distributed systems.
 I will start with distributed systems and come to contexting in a minute, so to speak.

-There is one distributed system which is ubiquitous.
-The internet.
-I will start with a quote of a man who influenced it since nearly three decades and is still active.

 ---?include=why/PITCHME.md